Richard Gammon: World War I

 Their fifth and final victory came two weeks later, on 15 September, destroying another Pfalz D.III over Verny.
-Gammon finally left the Royal Air Force after the end of the war, being transferred to unemployed list on 9 September 1919.
+Gammon finally left the Royal Air Force after the end of the war, being transferred to the unemployed list on 9 September 1919.

 World War II

 Gammon returned to service in the Royal Air Force Volunteer Reserve during World War II, being commissioned as a pilot officer "for the duration of hostilities", on 8 January 1940.
 He was promoted to the war substantive rank of flying officer, and then to flight lieutenant, in early 1941, and to squadron leader on 20 April 1943.

 Gammon remained in the RAF Reserve after the war, until finally relinquishing his commission on 10 August 1954, being permitted to retain the rank of wing commander.

 Personal life

-Gammon, then living in Uxbridge, and married Kitty Isabella Mary Gough in 1921.
+Gammon, then living in Uxbridge, married Kitty Isabella Mary Gough in 1921.
 She died in Worthing in 1986.